mlrun/mlrun/docs/change-log/_index.md

 ### Breaking changes

-- Feature store: Ingestion using pandas now takes the dataframe and creates an index out of the entity column (and removes it from being a column in this df).
+- Feature store: Ingestion using pandas now takes the dataframe and creates indices out of the entity column (and removes it as a column in this df).
 This could cause breakage for existing custom steps when using a pandas engine.

 ### Closed issues